michurin/milisp/README.md

 ### Parse numbers

-Parsers use languages buildin abbilities to parse numbers.
+Parsers use languages buildin abilities to parse numbers.
 Here we have some differences in behaviour.
 For example `1j` is valid number for Python, but is invalid number for Go.
 Please be careful.

-I beleve, it is better to keep parsers simple and fast than support strict numbers format.
+I believe, it is better to keep parsers simple and fast than support strict numbers format.
 We can discuss it, if you wish.

 ### Tweaking AST

 In Go implementation you can not reach raw AST, you can execute subtree only and obtain result.
 Python has powerful introspection, so you are able to rich raw AST from operation implementation.
-Please don't follow the temptation, don't abuse this abbility, don't use AST to keep complex data stractures, don't tweak AST, etc.
+Please don't follow the temptation, don't abuse this ability, don't use AST to keep complex data structures, don't tweak AST, etc.

 ### Raw Python exception

 Python implementation don't try to hide/wrap raw Python exceptions like `IndexError` and so on.
-I beleave it helps to keep code clear and minimalistic, and helps to locolise possible errors.
+I believe it helps to keep code clear and minimalistic, and helps to localise possible errors.

 ### Custom types may work differently

 Just keep it in mind.
-Similar types have different implementations and beheviour in different languages.
+Similar types have different implementations and behaviour in different languages.
 For example integers in Golang and in Python work in different ways.

 ## FAQ